rubo77/Lalumo/dev/plan.md

 - XML minification is now verified to work for all output locations (including public/), with no leading whitespace in lines.
 - Progression messages for 2_2_chords_stable_instable (levels 1-6) have been added to HTML and both English and German resource files.
 - New feature: In 2_2_chords_stable_instable, when the play button is pressed again, the same chord should repeat until the user gets it right.
+  - Feature is now fully implemented: play button repeats the same chord until correct, and Alpine.js feedback variables are properly initialized and updated for correct/incorrect answer feedback.

 ## Task List
 - [x] Update concept documentation to specify single-flag/multi-activity unlock